Anti-Inflammatory Diets and IBS

 • Emphasizes whole, nutrient-dense foods: A diet rich in vegetables, lean proteins, and healthy fats can improve gut health.

-• May help with inflammation: Since the diet reduces or eliminates the common inflammatory foods such as refined sugars and inflammatory oils, some people feel less bloated and inflamed.
+• May help with inflammation: Since the diet reduces or eliminates common inflammatory foods, such as refined sugars and inflammatory oils, some people may feel less bloated and inflamed.

 Potential Drawbacks for IBS:

-• High fiber intake from raw vegetables and nuts: Too much insoluble fiber can trigger gas, diarrhea, and bloating symptoms.
+• High fiber intake from raw vegetables and nuts: Consuming too much insoluble fiber can trigger symptoms such as gas, diarrhea, and bloating

-• Excludes grains and legumes: While some people with IBS feel better without grains and legumes, it may challenge others as it limits fiber.
+• Excludes grains and legumes: While some people with IBS feel better without grains and legumes, it may be challenging for others, as it limits fiber intake.

-• Not specifically low FODMAP: Since all vegetables and fruits are allowed on the Paleo diet, it doesn’t limit high FODMAP foods such as onions, garlic, and cauliflower.
+• Not specifically low FODMAP: Since the Paleo diet allows all vegetables and fruits, it doesn’t limit high FODMAP foods such as onions, garlic, and cauliflower.
 So, people may still have IBS symptoms.

 My Personal Experience with Paleo

 On my journey of learning how to feel better with IBS, I followed the Paleo diet for a few weeks.
-At first, I did notice significant improvements in my bloating and gas, and my bowel movements became a little more regular.
+Initially, I noticed significant improvements in my bloating and gas, and my bowel movements became slightly more regular.
 The Paleo diet did provide some relief.
 However, my IBS symptoms were not completely resolved.

 • Some foods on the Paleo diet are not low in FODMAPs, so eating onions, garlic, and others still caused me bloating.

-• Avoiding grains did help my symptoms, but not having the high fiber from beans limited my fiber intake.
+• Avoiding grains helped alleviate my symptoms, but not having the high fiber from beans limited my overall fiber intake.

-Ultimately, combining a Paleo Low FODMAP diet worked the best for me.
+Ultimately, combining a Paleo Low FODMAP diet proved to be the most effective for me.
 My best plan was to focus on whole, unprocessed foods and limit the high FODMAP foods that trigger my symptoms.
-Limiting grains and legumes works best for me, but I can occasionally have small portions.
+Limiting grains and legumes works best for me, but I can occasionally have small portions of them.

 Check out my Paleo recipes on the blog!